 Hypothesis: The inclusion of advanced statistical features and machine learning techniques will significantly improve the accuracy of performance predictions compared to traditional methods, such as simple averaging.
 Traditional methods involve calculating a player's average points per game to predict future performance.

 Assessment: To assess this hypothesis, the logistic regression model's predictions were compared against simple averaging.
 The model's accuracy, precision, recall, and F1-score were evaluated using the test set.
 The comparison showed that the logistic regression model provided more accurate predictions than the simple average method.
 For instance, Tyrese Haliburton's average playoff points in the 2024 NBA Playoffs through May 21 was 19.3, while the line was set at 18.5.
-The algorithm predicted below the line, and in the real-world test case on May 23, he scored 10 points, confirming the prediction.
+The algorithm predicted below the line, and in the real-world test case on May 23 he scored 10 points, confirming the prediction.

 Visualizations and Storytelling Elements

-Data Exploration and Preparation:
+Key Storytelling elements -

 Histograms: Distribution of points scored.
 Users can view the frequency that a player scores points per band in bands of 2 points.

 Scatter Plots: Relationship between minutes played and points scored, points vs. rebounds and assists ratio, and points vs. assists recorded.

-Data Analysis:

-Accuracy Score: Score assigned to the results of the test cases for the model.
-The default settings average around 0.70 - 0.72.

-Classification Report: Precision, recall, and F1-score for model evaluation.

-Confusion Matrix: Visual representation of true vs. predicted classifications.
+Decision support: The algorithm attempts to classify the input data into one of two buckets: above or below.

-Data Summary:
+Data Summary -

+Tabular Data: The program utilizes pandas to store the data efficiently in a tabular format.
+It allows operations on entire columns at once, which is extremely effective for generating features (e.g. rolling average of assists in last 6 games, standard deviations of game stats, trends, etc..)

+Tabular data shown above

 Phenomenon Detection: In the histogram visualization provided by the program the viewer can infer that the player Tyrese Haliburton scores either 12-13 or 20-21 points the majority of the time.
 While this doesn’t sound that interesting, there is a huge dropoff after 24 points scored in a game, then a huge spike in the the 34-35 bracket.
-Intuitive users can potentially infer that if this player scores above 25, he is MUCH more likely to score 34+ points.
+Intuitive users can potentially infer that if this player scores atleast 25 in a game, he is MUCH more likely to continue on to score 34+ points.

-Similarly, the scatter plots provided show that the more rebounds and assists that this player gathers, the less points they tend to score, which isn’t always true for every NBA player. (see: Luka Doncic)
+Similarly, the scatter plots provided show that the more rebounds and assists that this player gathers, the (very slightly) less points they tend to score, which isn’t always true for every NBA player. (see: Luka Doncic)

 Assessment of Product’s Accuracy